LiyuanLucasLiu/RAdam/README.md

 ## Motivation

-As in Figure 8, we assume gradients follows a normal distribution (mean: \mu, variance: 1).
+As shown in Figure 8, we assume that gradients follow a normal distribution (mean: \mu, variance: 1).
 The variance of the adaptive learning rate is simulated and plotted in Figure 8 (blue curve).
-We can see that the adaptive learning rate has a large variance in the early stage of training.
+We observe that the adaptive learning rate has a large variance in the early stage of training.

 <p align="center"><img width="100%" src="img/variance.png"/></p>

-When using the Transformer for NMT, a warmup stage is usually required to avoid convergence problems (Adam-vanilla converges around 500 PPL in Figure 1, while Adam-warmup successfully converges under 10 PPL).
+When using a Transformer for NMT, a warmup stage is usually required to avoid convergence problems (e.g., Adam-vanilla converges around 500 PPL in Figure 1, while Adam-warmup successfully converges under 10 PPL).
 In further explorations, we notice that, if we use additional 2000 samples to estimate the adaptive learning rate, the convergence problems are avoided (Adam-2k); or, if we increase the value of eps, the convergence problems are also relieved (Adam-eps).

 Therefore, we conjecture that the large variance in the early stage causes the convergence problem, and further propose Rectified Adam by analytically reducing the large variance.
 More details can be found in our [paper](https://arxiv.org/abs/1908.03265).